 * Industry and audience

-Your business domain and the audience it caters to, should be the primary consideration for any SEO strategy to work.
+Your business niche and the audience it caters to, should be the primary consideration for any SEO strategy to work.
 Analyze your industry, the top competitors, localisation of their businesses, their search engine optimization strategies and which of them would be hard to beat, are the equations you need to work upon.
-These will help you formulate the best workable strategy for now and for the future.
+These will help you formulate the best workable SEO strategy for now and for the future.

 * User intent

 While researching and formulating your keywords for SEO, it is important you understand the user intent behind them.
 Variations of your keywords should capture the user intent to get the best results.
 Good research into user behaviour can get you a gold mine of keywords.

 Make sure that you do not ignore the mobile while building your SEO strategy.
 Google’s mobile-first index is something that you cannot ignore.
 Mobile is still the LCM for search, however, a future-proof strategy is always recommended.
 Prepare today, instead of bracing for a shock.

 This is the most important element, is to get it right.
 Action speaks, strategy doesn’t.
 The internet topography doesn’t favor the inactive.
 It is about continuous movement without a pause.
 You may tweak or revamp strategies but never pause… it will only set you back.

 SEO can get real touchy with seach engines at times.
 Ensure that the entire process is white-hat and test the entire process regularly to ensure compliance.

 SEO is a process to make web pages rank on search engines, as high as possible.
 Click through rate or CTR is highest, when you rank first and decreases magically down the page, and remember 95% of searchers never get to see the second page.
 More clicks is more business, simple.